 This can be extremely impactful for current and future operational efforts.
 At any moment in time, if you can tell the CFO where the organization is benchmarking compared to other companies of similar size in the industry, it demonstrates a level of efficiency that actually protects your resources and expenditures.
 Controllers can minimize budget constraints for themselves when they’re able to show the effectiveness of their initiatives.

 4. Assess the Situation

 Why is this fourth?
 Shouldn’t it be first?
 Actually, no!

-If you assess your situation too soon, often times you fall into “group think” where things have a tendency to seem “okay,” and that makes it harder to implement useful changes.
+If you assess your situation too soon, oftentimes you fall into “group think” where things have a tendency to seem “okay,” and that makes it harder to implement useful changes.
 However, if you enter with goals of greater growth and visibility first, you can bring an outsider’s perspective that can actually drive transformation.
 Is it disruptive?
 Of course.
 But that’s how great work happens.

 Recognize that all processes (AP, AR, payroll, expense management, etc.) can be better and that strategic finance is more impactful than menial bookkeeping.
 Done well, you’re able to elevate the entire finance operation.

-5. Soothe Organizational Concerns
+5. Remove Organizational Concerns

 With any level of transformation in an organization, change goes beyond signing a contract for technology.
-Implementing solutions requires you articulate the change and bring people on board.
+Implementing solutions requires you to articulate the change and bring people on board.
 It means acknowledging and addressing all of their concerns and making sure that they feel comfortable.
 They need to know they’re part of that transformation, and it’s not something coming from the top.

 Efficiency and automation don’t mean people will necessarily lose their jobs.
 The work will change, and if you’ve chosen correctly, valued staff will have a place because the new work will be more fulfilling and career-enhancing for everyone.
 What you can stress is how much more their jobs will be intellectual, and thus valuable to the company.
 They’re going to be bringing more impact to the business.